Pedasi Panama sunset

 - take readers for granted

-- make fellow bloggers enemies
+- make bloggers enemies

 - struggle horribly to drive traffic and earn profits